 Conscious Patterns Inc. is a New York City-based health and wellness startup seeking its seed funding after successful Phase 1 trials with a major corporate customer.
 The company creates a product called Tune Studio, which is a physical hardware bed equipped with sensors, auditory, and motor functions to create an immersive meditative experience.

-Rebuilding the platform to earn a seed round
+Rebuilding the platform

 In order to have a compelling investment story, the company needed a refreshed product that worked more reliably than it had in the past.
 For years, customers had become accustomed to an unintuitive, slow, and rarely-working interface.
 The vision for this rewrite and rebrand was to make a simple, fast experience for customers that also worked for corporate customers.
 In doing so, it would aim to win business from a major corporate customer (unnamed here due to NDA restrictions; it is a technology company in the Fortune 100) and justify a seed investment to continue expanding to more customers.